 You also subject to penalties for ITAR violations of the Arms Export Control Act if you make misrepresentations in the registration, license application, or report required under the above subsections.

 This means making an untrue statement of a material fact or omitting a material fact or providing misleading information.

 If your company falls into any of these ITAR compliance violations, the penalties will include ITAR fines, imprisonment, or both.

 The ITAR violation penalties are also driven under 22 USC 2778(c).
 Also, government contractors can be suspended or debarred from doing business with the federal government.

-ITAR Violation Penalties & Misrepresentation and Omission of Facts.
+Penalties for ITAR Violations & Misrepresentation and Omission of Facts.

 Export Administration Regulations and Control Documents

 Commerce Control List (ECCN Numbers), Export or temporary import control documents Under Export Administration Regulations include the following:

 (1) An application for a permanent export, reexport, retransfer, or a temporary import license and supporting documents.

 (12) Nontransfer and use certificate.